Empress Street and Overpass Reconstruction and Rehabilitation

-Detailed design of the project is now underway with the first phase of construction scheduled to be undertaken in 2018, with completion of the overall project anticipated by 2020.
+Detailed design of the project has now been completed with the first phase of construction now underway, with completion of the overall project anticipated by 2020.

 The City of Winnipeg is mindful that other street reconstruction projects, including St. James Street, are scheduled in the area in 2019.
 The amount of construction for the Empress project will be limited in 2018 with a focus on bank stabilization work and the rehabilitation of Empress Street (between Jack Blick Avenue and Portage Avenue), Westway, and Eastway.
 The majority of construction work on the project is planned for 2019 and will include the rehabilitation of the Empress Street Overpass, construction of new accessible pedestrian ramps from the Empress Street Overpass to Portage Avenue and the reconstruction of Empress Street (between Jack Blick Avenue and St. John Ambulance Way).
 Access to local businesses will be maintained during the various stages of construction.
 Construction Notices will be issued as needed.